ashok-arjun/Gaussian-Poisson-GANs-For-Image-Blending/README.md

 [The Transient Attributes dataset](http://transattr.cs.brown.edu/files/aligned_images.tar) - 1.8 GB

-Once it is downloaded, extract the .tar file and crop the images by executing the following command:
+Once it is downloaded, extract the .tar file.
+You will find a folder named _'imageAlignedLD'_ .

+You can crop the images by executing the following command:

 ```
 python crop_images.py --data_path path_to_imageAlignedLD_folder --output_dir path_to_output_folder